 The owner of the vehicle is responsible for the infringement notice.
 If you were not driving the vehicle at the time, you must provide a Statutory Declaration including the full name and address of the driver to the City of Unley.

-If the vehicle has been sold prior to the offence date, you should forward a copy of the disposal notice or a Statutory Declaration with the new owner's full name and address.
+If the vehicle was sold prior to the offence date, you should forward a copy of the disposal notice or a Statutory Declaration with the new owner's full name and address.

-Payment of the infringement notice is required by the due date specified.
+Payment of the expiation fee is required by the due date specified on the infringement notice.

 Please phone the City of Unley Council office between 8.30am and 5pm, Monday to Friday.
 Please have the infringement notice available at the time of the call.

-Please present your infringement notice to the City of Unley Council office at 181 Unley Road, Unley between 8.30am and 5pm, Monday to Friday.
+Please present your infringement notice at the City of Unley, 181 Unley Road, Unley between 8.30am and 5pm, Monday to Friday.